murabus/murabus/content/posts/posts.md

   columns: '1'
 ---

 I occasionally muse on things.
-The ideas I express here are my own and do not necessarily reflect those of any institution.
-If you find any of these useful, please acknowledge the source.
+It is highly likely that my ideas draw on others, and I do my best to acknowledge my intellectual debt to others.
+The ideas I express here do not necessarily reflect those of any institution.
+If you find anything from my opinion pieces to be useful, please let me know and acknowledge the source.
 Thank you!